Skip to content

 • one organization project for OFF-15 governance requirements

-• one or more AI-system projects for MFF-15 execution and evidence
+• one or more AI-application projects for MFF-15 execution and evidence

 Where in Modulos